Vaxyyy/cinematicIstrolid/README.md

 <!--
-  hey thanks for looking at my code if you see anything wrong make an Issue it will help, thanks :) build 0.6.7
+  hey thanks for looking at my code if you see anything wrong make an Issue it will help, thanks :) build 0.7.0
 -->

 ---

-### press 't' to turn CinematicIstrolid on and off.
+### DEFAULT_SETTINGS to turn CinematicIstrolid on and off is t (to change goto settings).

 ### ci.time